 For study commencing in September 2023.

 You will also have to demonstrate clear evidence of financial need in order to qualify for an Aspire scholarship.
-As part of your application you will need to complete the Aspire Financial Questionnaire.
+As part of your application you will need to complete the Aspire Scholarship Financial Questionnaire 2020.
 Applicants should upload the completed questionnaire with their application.